RudahNascimento/ml-embeddings-syndrome-classification/README.md

 ## 5) Report

-A detailed analysis of the methodology, results, and conclusions is provided in the accompanying PDF report.
+A detailed analysis of the methodology, results, and conclusions is provided in the accompanying PDF report located in the 'report' folder.